Mobile Menu

 Trends and Insights

-• Intermodal transportation connects different logistics services at a terminal.
-Goods are transferred from Class I railways to last-mile delivery options, including short-line railroads, trucks or ships.
-Intermodal transportation allows for cargo exchange without unloading the container, supporting the efficiency of the supply chain.
+• Intermodal transportation connects different modes of transportation at a terminal.
+Goods are transferred from Class I railways to last-mile delivery options, such as short lines, trucks and inland waterways.
+Intermodal containers also enable carriers to exchange cargo without unloading the container.
+This improves supply chain efficiency and reduces dwell times at terminals.

 • More insights available in the full report